 The schools are conveniently situated close to the centre of Newent in Gloucestershire, but enjoy spacious grounds including playgrounds for each school and a large sports field.
 There are excellent facilities which include large classrooms, a library in each school, a well stocked computer suite and a music room (latter two at Picklenash).

-The school grounds have been considerably developed to enhance the external environment.
+The School grounds have been considerably developed to enhance the external environment.
 We have vegetable and nature gardens at both schools that are looked after by the respective gardening clubs and have won several Newent in Bloom awards.
 Picklenash has been awarded Level 5 ‘Campaign for School Gardening’ by the Royal Horticultural Society and Glebe has been awarded its Eco-school ‘Green Flag’.
-At present we are developing a ‘Adventure Explorers’ outdoor learning environment.
 Both schools have achieved ‘Healthy Schools’ status.